 Chinese online fan club worships the "Goddess Ivanka"

-Registration will allow you to post comments on newstimes.com and create a newstimes.com Subscriber Portal account for you to manage subscriptions and email preferences.
 Despite her fathers low approval ratings in the U.S., first daughter Ivanka Trump has a interesting and huge appeal abroad, specifically in China.
+Ivanka is so popular in China that according to NBC News online her Chinese attorneys are "currently filing several trademark applications in her name in a bid to stop hundreds of copycat Chinese companies cashing-in on her brand.

 Start the conversation, or Read more at News Times.